 In the boardroom the presentation ran on forgotten.
 Men in suits crowded around the big broken plate window.
 The scribe unit was malfunctioning.
 It was outside in the clouds, climbing up and down the building, green ink-wells wide open.
 Far below, the hum of traffic continued and pedestrians stopped to gaze upwards, hands shielding eyes.
 The scribe unit worked efficiently, swinging itself from ledge to ledge, ink splashing cement as it swung.
 Men in the building began making phone calls.
 Then, abruptly, it was done.

 The scribe unit sat on a ledge and looked down over its creation: a great green sunflower, drawn with meticulous machine precision, wilting down the side of the skyscraper.
 People and machines alike stopped to stare.
-It was beautiful.
 A helicopter choppered up and hung there in the air.
 The scribe unit looked past it, down at all the machines and all the people looking up at him together.
 A man in combat fatigues yelled something through a loud-speaker, while another viewed it through a scope.
 The scribe unit began to raise a hand.
 There was a popping sound, and it fell, and fell, and fell.

 The First Incidents

 The children were quiet in the classroom.
 The teaching unit stood erect and unmoving before them.
 A sound like a television turning on filled the air.
 The children covered their ears and looked at each other, at their unfinished drawings, their crayons and paints, their teaching unit.